daniel-ilett/blog/_posts/2020-03-04-tut3-10-dungeon-drawing.md

 depth3 = Linear01Depth(depth3);
 ~~~

-Now we can calculate gradients in exactly the same way as we did with the colour-based edge detection step.
+Now we can calculate gradients in the same way as we did with the colour-based edge detection step.
 We'll use `_DepthSensitivity` and `_DepthStrength` to control how sensitive the edge detection is and how strong the edges are respectively.

 ~~~glsl
 float d0 = depth1 - depth0;